meglecz/mkLTG/README.md

-# mkLTG: a command line tool for taxonomic assignment of metabarcoding sequences
+# mkLTG: a command line tool for taxonomic assignment of metabarcoding sequences using variable % identity thresholds